-Download latest eclipse package.
-This guide uses Eclipse IDE for Java Developers version.
-Another popular versions are Eclipse IDE for Java EE Developers and Eclipse for PHP Developers.
+Download the latest eclipse package.
+This guide uses Eclipse IDE for the Java Developers version.
+Other popular versions are Eclipse IDE for Java EE Developers and Eclipse for PHP Developers.
 Select also 32-bit or 64-bit version depending on your system:

 Making a Symlink: